PeopleMover (Magic Kingdom): Ride experience

 After crossing the railroad tracks again, the trains backtrack to a point above the Tomorrowland Speedway before turning south.
 After passing over Space Mountain's entrance plaza, the former Skyway terminal and the restrooms, the track travels along the exterior of Walt Disney's Carousel of Progress, before crossing over the former Galaxy Palace Theater entrance and entering the south show building.
 Entering the building, guests pass a diorama of a futuristic salon and then get a view down into Buzz Lightyear's Space Ranger Spin, similar to the one given of Star Traders.
 Exiting the tunnel, the ride travels along the side of the south show building, and passing by Main Street U.S.A., the Tomorrowland sign entrance and the Cinderella Castle again, and above the queue line for Monsters, Inc. Laugh Floor, and the queue line for Buzz Lightyear's Space Ranger Spin.
 The ride then returns to Rocket Tower Plaza, where guests disembark and unload.

+Operation

+The attraction uses on the WEDway system, and consists of five-car trains of constantly-moving four-passenger vehicles which are passively propelled by drive units in the track rather than motors within the vehicles themselves.
+The trains slow down and ride bumper-to-bumper through the station, where passengers board and alight via a large speed-matched rotating platform.

+The ride follows a level 4573 ft mainline track (5484 ft including maintenance and storage areas).
+There are 569 drive units embedded in the track, plus an additional 71 in the storage and maintenance areas, spaced approximately one every 10 ft.
+The spacing decreases to 5 ft in the station and 2.5 ft in acceleration zones, and there is an extra drive unit every 40 ft for redundancy.
+The drive units consist of 10 × 15 in linear induction motor "primaries" which operate off of 240 volts and 60 Hertz.
+The "secondaries" of the motors on the trains consist of a 1/8 in aluminum plate backed by a 3/16 in steel plate that ride 0.15 in above the drive units.
+Trains travel at a speed of 10 ft/s, slowing down to 3–4 ft/s in the three show scenes.